 Claim your brand sound signature with active sound design

 And what should this sound like?
 This is the question the acoustic development teams are striving to answer.
 Adding artificial sound to a vehicle unveils a great branding opportunity, especially for the electrified powertrains, where most engines sound similar and miss the brand identity.
 Active sound design empowers the OEMs to compose a new sound signature reflecting the company’s legacy.
-On the one hand, active sound design can be adapted according the driving mode – eco, sport, comfort – on the other hand, this system masks unwanted sounds and increases the cabin sound quality.
+On the one hand, you can adapt active sound design according the driving mode – eco, sport, comfort.
+On the other hand, this system masks unwanted sounds and increases the cabin sound quality.

 This technology has several advantages.
 Firstly, to ensure appealing sound quality, acting on the acoustic level OEMs can steer away from the strategy of adding damping material or changing the design of systems or components.
-Both strategies are usually associated with higher cost and, moreover, the result can deteriorate the vehicle economy performance, unlike adding artificial sound that requires only integration of new electronics.
-Secondly, active sound design can be added later in the development cycle.
+Both strategies are usually associated with higher cost.
+And moreover, the result can deteriorate the vehicle economy performance, unlike adding artificial sound that requires only integration of new electronics.
+Secondly, you can add active sound design later in the development cycle.
 This allows the development teams to first gain an understanding of how the car behaves and only then do they design the sound accordingly.
-Sound development is independent of the mechanical development and the sound can be changed with the software adaptation later without any physical vehicle changes.
+Sound development is independent of the mechanical development.
+You can change the sound using the software later without any physical vehicle changes.

 Get covered also for the AVAS requirement